animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-To configure and bootstrap a {data-store-name} Peer `Cache` application, use the following:
+To configure and bootstrap a GemFire Peer `Cache` application, use the following:

 </div>